freeCodeCamp/i18n-curriculum/curriculum/challenges/portuguese/02-javascript-algorithms-and-data-structures/basic-algorithm-scripting/mutations.md

 # --description--

-Retorne `true` se a string no primeiro elemento do array contém todas as letras da string no segundo elemento do array.
+Return `true` if the string in the first element of the array contains all of the letters of the string in the second element of the array.

 Por exemplo, `["hello", "Hello"]`, deve retornar `true` porque todas as letras na segunda string estão presentes no primeiro, ignorando diferenças entre maiúsculos e minúsculos.